saud-alnasser/learning-rust/README.md

-# my journey to learn rust
+# my journey to learn the rust programming language

-you will find all my projects to learn rust here.
+you will find all my projects to learn rust following this interactive book: https://rust-book.cs.brown.edu/